swr06/BAT/README.md

 		EOF (Extract one file)  = \EOF ARCHIVE FILE_NAME DIR EAF (Extract all files from an archive) = \EAF ARCHIVE DIR EAL (Extract all files from a list) = \EAL ARCHIVE FILE_LIST

+# A little side note

+Please make sure to pass in the full path while passing it into the binary.
+It needs a full path to continue.
+Also make sure not to include "" in the path

 # About the programmer

 My name is Samuel Rasquinha and I am a 13 year old programmer from India! :)